 will be incredibly compelling to watch play out.

-collecting all of this intelligence on different cultures been this whole time?
+Side Notes/Burning Questions: Where has the wanderer guy collecting all of this intelligence on different cultures been this time?

-Certainly Ragnar would have been utilizing him similarly.
-Hopefully he sticks
+Certainly, Ragnar would have been utilizing him similarly.
+Hopefully, he sticks

 around.
 He’d be a very interesting character to explore further.